 Are PAs expected to comply with CPSO’s policies for physicians?

 Yes.
-As a regulated profession, PAs will have to meet their legal obligations prescribed by regulations under the Medicine Act, 1991, as well as the professional obligations set out by CPSO.
+As a regulated profession, PAs are required to meet their legal obligations under the Regulated Health Professions Act, 1991, and the Medicine Act, 1991, as well as the professional obligations set out by CPSO.
 PAs should make themselves familiar with CPSO policies and comply with them, where applicable.
 Over time, PA specific guidance will also be developed.

 Can a physician bill OHIP for services provided by a PA?